Mary E. Bradley Lane

 Mary E. Bradley Lane (July 3, 1844, St Mary's, Ohio – January 6, 1930, Hamilton County, Ohio) was an American feminist science fiction teacher and author.
-She was one of the first women to have published a science fiction novel in the United States, first as a serial in a Cincinnati newspaper.
+She was one of the first women to have published a science fiction novel in the United States.

-This novel, Mizora: A Prophecy, was first published in 1880, and has remained remarkable for the radicalism of the feminist utopia presented, against 19th century societal norms.
+Lane's novel, Mizora: A Prophecy, was first published in 1880 as a serial in a Cincinnati newspaper, and has remained remarkable for the radicalism of the feminist utopia presented, against 19th century societal norms.
 She published a second novel in 1895, entitled Escanaba, which however remains lost.